 - Have reps do quick Google or Facebook searches on company name, city and/or state.
 The company may have reviews, social media presence, etc. that would otherwise show they’re “tech-savvy.”
 And if there’s a website it will likely show up.

 - Show cases where leads without this information have progressed through the pipeline and converted successfully.

-These leads were produced by the scoring algorithm and further fine-tuned as most likely to respond.
+These leads were produced by the scoring algorithm, and further fine-tuned as the leads most likely to respond.
 However, reps were suspicious of the potential of prospects with fewer employees.
-When reps are not completely trusting the sales potential:
+When reps don’t trust the sales potential:

 Sales managers can mentor reps to see the opportunities ahead.
-Help sales reps trust the idea of calling upon these new opportunities, and the potential conversion rates and quota attainment, even when reps may have previously rejected some of these opportunities.
-To get the true gains possible with predictive analytics, you need to build the trust and confidence to push beyond a business-as-usual routine.
+Help sales reps to test the idea of calling on these new opportunities.
+Lead them to see the potential conversion rates and quota attainment, even when reps may have previously rejected some of these opportunities.
+Once they see results, they will begin to trust.